soverenio/docs/docs/user-guide/overview.md

 # Overview

+## Dashboards summary

-Soveren provides a number of dashboards in its [cloud application](https://app.soveren.io/).
+Soveren provides [a number of dashboards](https://app.soveren.io/).
 Most of them should be self explanatory, but in a nutshell here's what you find on them:

 * Overview which show last events, event statistics (how many of them there were, discovered data types, most sensitive assets and most common data type combinations